Generic Name: sapropterin (SAP-roe-TER-in)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; wheezing); agitation; black, bloody, or tarry stools; chest pain; dizziness or light-headedness; fainting; feeling very restless; fever, chills, or persistent cough or sore throat; flushing; frequent urination; irritability; seizures; severe or persistent stomach pain, nausea, or vomiting; shortness of breath; swelling of the hands, ankles, or feet; unusual bruising or bleeding; unusual sweating; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; wheezing); black, bloody, or tarry stools; chest pain; coughing; dizziness or light-headedness; fainting; fidgeting or moving around too much; flushing; frequent urination; irritability; seizures; severe or persistent stomach pain, nausea, or vomiting; shortness of breath; swelling of the hands, ankles, or feet; talking too much; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.